 Born in 1991 in Singerei, The Republic of Moldova.

 Pavel Grosu’s approach to painting is characterized by the prominence of the figurative, the preference for vague historical or social references, and the emphasis on the technical quality of the works, seen first and foremost as aesthetic objects.
 The artist deploys digital collage as a tool for building complex, carefully thought out compositional structures, later translated into paintings.
 In his newest series ‘Fragmented Dreams’, Grosu is challenging the many facets of representation through his often surrealist combination of elements.
 The fusion of contemporary human figures and ancient statues create an ongoing process of symbolism and signification, leaving the viewer in a state of wonder.

 Pavel Grosu’s work engages with the topic of the fragmented or split reality in which we live.
 His paintings take as a starting point images from the media, being brought together as in a collage.
 He manipulates these media images in various ways to produce initial forms of digital collage: they are cut, juxtaposed, reshaped, blurred or inverted.
 By contorting them in some way, they confront the viewer with a rather confusing blend of visual stimuli – a disconcerting and disquieting mosaic.

 Pavel Grosu was born in 1991 in the Republic of Moldova.
 He currently lives and works in the Romanian city of Cluj-Napoca, where he is doing a doctorate at the University of Art and Design.
-He recently has shown works at the Five Plus Art Gallery, Vienna, Austria (2016); Doris Ghetta Gallery, Milan, Italy (2017); Boccanera Gallery, Trento, Italy (2017); and Sector1 Gallery, Bucharest (2017).
+He recently had a solo exhibition at Sector 1 Gallery Bucharest and has shown works at the Five Plus Art Gallery, Vienna, Austria; Doris Ghetta Gallery, Milan, Italy; Boccanera Gallery, Trento, Italy, and Untitled, Miami Beach, USA.